reserve-protocol/protocol/docs/collateral.md

 ### Representing Fractional Values

-Wherever contract variables have these units, it's understood that even though they're handled as `uint`s, they represent fractional values with 18 decimals.
+Wherever contract variables have these units, it's understood that even though they're handled as `uint192`s, they represent fractional values with 18 decimals.
 In particular, a `{tok}` value is a number of "whole tokens" with 18 decimals.
 So even though DAI has 18 decimals and USDC has 6 decimals, $1 in either token would be 1e18 when working in units of `{tok}`.

 For more about our approach for handling decimal-fixed-point, see our [docs on the Fix Library](solidity-style.md#The-Fix-Library).
+Ideally a user-defined type would be used but we found static analyses tools had trouble with that.

 ## Synthetic Units